-Figure 4: Summary of Hampi's input language.
+Figure 4: Summary of HAMPI's input language.
 Terminals are bold-faced, nonterminals are italicized.
-A Hampi input (Input) is a variable declaration, followed by a list of statements: context-free-grammar declarations, regular-language declarations, temporary variables, and assertions.
-Some nonterminals are omitted for readability.
+A HAMPI input (Input) is a variable declaration, followed by a list of statements: context-free-grammar declarations, regular-language declarations, temporary variables, and assertions.
+Some nonterminals are omitted for readability; the HAMPI website contains the formal grammar and documentation of the input format.